harveshvaran/ftp82_laptop/WEEK3.md

 # Week #3: Course Materials

 The primary objective of week #3 is to complete the Cli fully to list/apply/approve/deny leave applications.

 A secondary objective is to get the jenkins incorporated into the development life cycle.
-This means adding unit tests for coverage, style fixes, etc.
+This means adding unit tests for  the required coverage.

 ## Java (Continued from Week#2)